 - Line a sheet pan with parchment paper.

 - Working with one portion of dough at a time, roll out into a 12-inch circle (no need to be super precise - it's okay if it looks messy!).
 Transfer dough circle to prepared sheet pan.
 Brush with melted butter.
-Top with one third of the cinnamon-sugar mixture.
+Top with half of the cinnamon-sugar mixture.

 - Roll out a second circle the same size as the first.
 Place it on top of the filling-covered circle.
-Repeat the process by adding butter and then cinnamon-sugar.
-Repeat once more with a dough circle, butter and then cinnamon-sugar.
-Finish with a bare dough circle.
+Repeat the process by adding butter and then the remaining half of the cinnamon-sugar.
+Top with the final dough circle.

 - Place a 3-inch small bowl or round biscuit cutter in the center of the dough.